Expand description

 Digital frequency-locked loop used to generate a 48 MHz clock

-The DFLL generates a 48 MHz clock in two different possible Mode
+The DFLL generates a 48 MHz clock in two different possible Modes.
+In

 of the clock tree.